xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 ## Search

-Depending on the use-case searching for documents can be achieved as a search for documents _similar_ to a given snippet/document or as a _free-text search_.
-Both variants can then be run as a anonymous search or a search that is personalized.
-Personalization comes in two fashions, with a _user-id_ or by providing a interaction _history_.
+Depending on the use case, searching for documents can be achieved as a search for documents _similar_ to a given snippet/document or as a _free-text search_.
+Both variants can then be run as an anonymous search or a search that is personalized.
+Personalization comes in two fashions: with a _user-id_ or by providing an interaction _history_.

-Personalized search is a search where the results of the search are reordered based on the interests of the users, this makes it especially useful for use-cases like a 'more like this' section.
+Personalized search is a search where the results of the search are reordered based on the interests of the users; this makes it especially useful for use cases like a 'more like this' section.

 ### Similar documents